code-greg-42/Orbit-Oasis/README.md

 - **Spaceship Speed:** Increase the speed of your spaceship for the race.
 - **Firepower:** Enhance the firepower of your spaceship for the shooter.
-- **Run & Jump:** Improve running speed and jump height for the platformer.
 - **Animal Catching/Fishing Gun:** Improve radius of animal catching gun, and decrease difficulty of fishing by upgrading gun.

 ---

 ## 4. Art and Sound